-The Committee has appointed the Senior Manager (Investment Products), SFC as Secretary.
+The Committee has appointed a Senior Manager (Investment Products), SFC as Secretary.
 The Secretary attends the Committee's discussions but has no vote.

-- 2.3 On request, the Commission will give reasons for decisions reached. - 2.4 Under s.9(2)(a) of the Securities and Futures Commission Ordinance (SFC Ordinance), the Commission may concurrently perform any function, power or duty which it has delegated but the Commission does not intend to exercise this right by reviewing a decision of the Committee except where there has been:- - (a) a manifest error; or - (b) an application of defective procedures; or - (c) a manifest misinterpretation of this Code.
+- 2.3 On request, the Commission will give reasons for decisions reached. - 2.4 Under s.10(4) of the Ordinance, the Commission may concurrently perform any function, power or duty which it has delegated but the Commission does not intend to exercise this right by reviewing a decision of the Committee except where there has been:- - (a) a manifest error; or - (b) an application of defective procedures; or - (c) a manifest misinterpretation of this Code.